The laws around motor vehicle accidents in Queensland are different to other states. As such, there may be confusing elements to the claims process.

 - Cost of care and support services

-- General damages (pain, reduction in quality of life)
+- General damages (pain and suffering, reduction in quality of life)

 - Other expenses – depending on your individual situation as can be proved to have been caused by the accident.